-It is proposed to assist in the preparation of general or some of the sectoral methodologies in the framework of the project, in accordance with the needs.
+It is proposed to assist in the preparation of general or some of the sectoral methodologies in the framework of the project, following the needs.

-All this would lead to a more efficient fight against climate change, and thus reduce the need to allocate large funds in response to disasters, because through adequate use of adaptation actions, the need for recovery after disasters would be reduced.
+All this would lead to a more efficient fight against climate, and thus reduce the need to allocate large funds in response to disasters, because through adequate use of adaptation actions, the need for recovery after disasters would be reduced.